giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: simul_check_ahead_periods = INTEGER

        Number of periods for which to check ahead for return to the baseline regime.
-       This number should be chosen large enough, because Occbin requires the simulation to return to the baseline regime at the end of time.
+       This number should be chosen large enough, because OccBin requires the simulation to return to the baseline regime at the end of time.
 Default: 200.

     .. option:: simul_reset_check_ahead_periods